2710 Monitoring Visits and Contacts

 • Condition or Status — Has there been any change in the recipient's condition or situation that affects service delivery or adequacy of the service plan, such as priority status or the need for more hours or other services?

-• Quality of Services — Have services been delivered according to the service plan?
+• Quality of Services — Have services been delivered per the service plan?
 Does the attendant perform the required tasks and arrive and leave as scheduled?
 Is the recipient satisfied with the services that have been delivered?

 • Adequacy of Service Plan — Does the service plan need to be changed?

-Changes in services may be requested by the recipient or the provider agency.
-Document all requests for changes on Form 2067, Case Information, or Form 2058, Case Activity Record and include the date the request was received.
-If the recipient requests a change during the monitoring contact, document the request, and the action to be taken, on Form 2314.
+The recipient or the provider agency may request changes in services.
+Document all requests for changes on Form 2067, Case Information, and include the date the request was received.
+If the recipient requests a change during the monitoring contact, document the request, the request date, and the action to be taken on Form 2314.

 Enter all required monitoring contacts in the Service Authorization System Online (SASO) Monitoring Wizard.
 A copy of the SASO automated Form 2314 must be filed in the case record.